 Work with leading Deaf people, not the way around, in projects.
 Collaborate with Deaf people.

-Use sign language services provided by Deaf people.
+Use sign language products and services provided by Deaf people.
 Support Deaf-owned, Deaf-run businesses, services, and products related to sign language and Deaf culture.

-Interview Deaf professionals and experts on sign language, Deaf culture, history, accessibility, etc. instead of hearing "professionals".
-Invite them (Deaf professinals and talents) to your classes, shows, lectures, etc.
+Invite, interview, hire Deaf professionals and experts on sign language, Deaf culture, history, accessibility, etc. instead of non-allying hearing "professionals".
+Invite Deaf professinals and talents to your classes, shows, lectures, etc. If hearing allies are invited, it may be done or suggested by Deaf themselves.

 Share information, resources, and what you learn with your hearing friends and families, but not with authority.
-Sometimes ASL students misperceive or misinterpret information in ASL classes or with limited knowledge.
+Sometimes ASL students misperceive or misinterpret information in ASL classes or with limited knowledge or understanding.